Acestus/swe-infra/Writerside/topics/Resume.md

 # Resume
-## Cloud Infrastructure Engineer
+## Site Reliability Engineer

 ### Profile
 I manage Azure environments with a Linux tech stack.
-I am a Cloud Engineer with 5+ years experience in enterprise security software, IT automation, network security, and cloud services.
+I am a Site Reliability Engineer with 5+ years experience in enterprise security software, IT automation, network security, and cloud services.
 Searching for an opportunity to safeguard critical functions, as a dedicated problem solver.
 I am passionate about functional programming and thinking outside the box.

 ### Skills